stephenslab/ash-paper-docker/README.md

 ## Reproduce the simulation studies, analysis, and paper

-Run `make` in the container to generate the simulation results, analysis, paper, and make them available in a folder accessible from the host:
+Run `make` in the container to generate the simulation results, analysis, paper, and make them available in a folder `output` accessible from the host:

         cd /home/user/
         mkdir output